lilyyapinglang/docs/content/appstore/modules/3dhub.md

 ## 1 Introduction

-The [3Dhub](https://) module lets you visualize and operate on 3D JT Models on browser  The module contains Java actions, Javascript actions, domain modules, microflows and a set of 3D wigets that enables you to build app to work with JT modesl with ease.
-All you need to do is drag and drop items and onfigure them.
+The [3Dhub](https://xxxx) module lets you visualize and operate on 3D JT Models on browser.
+The module contains Java actions, JavaScript actions, domain models, micro-flows and a set of 3D widgets that enable you build app to work with JT models .
+All you need to do is drag and drop items and configure them.
+### 1.1 Typical Use Cases
+End-users can do the following with this module :
+ -
+ -
+ -
+### 1.2 Limitations

 **This how-to will teach you how to do the following:**